bentebentetres/bentebentetres/README.md

 #### Details
 -  Currently a 2nd-year IT college student
 -  SKILLS: Pretty much NOTHING other than basics.
-Still in process learning skills.
+Still in the process of learning skills.
 -  Always eager to learn and grow.

 #### Skills